tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 The interface must not persuade, optimize, recommend, or imply outcomes.
 It must surface **explicit warnings, disclosures, and constraints** at all relevant decision points.

+Withdrawals are disabled while a cycle is active.
+Full withdrawal and account exit are available immediately after cycle completion.

 ---